sammansch/sammansch/README.md

   - CSS
   - Angular
   - TypeScript
+  - YAML (for CI/CD with CircleCI)
+  - Splunk
+  - Grafana
 - Working knowledge:
   - React (including styled components)
   - JavaScript
+  - SQL

 <!--
 **sammansch/sammansch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.